Department of Health Informatics & Information Management

 Immunization Requirements

 It is a policy of the College of Health Professions that each student must provide a Health Report form completed by a physician or licensed healthcare provider, providing evidence of specific immunizations before the student can be placed in a professional practice experience assignment.
-Information on these requirements and forms may be obtained through the Department of Health Information Management.
+Information on these requirements and forms may be obtained through the Department of Health Informatics & Information Management.

 Background Checks and Drug Screening

 As a condition for placement in professional practice experience sites, students may be required to have a background check and/or drug screening and/or meet other specific requirements as set by individual sites.
-Information on these requirements may be obtained through the Department of Health Information Management.
+Information on these requirements may be obtained through the Department of Health Informatics & Information Management.

 Bachelor of Science in Health Information Management (B.S.H.I.M.)